Skip to main content

 The ultimate goal of opening meteorological data is not just release, but interoperability.
 However, the Open Data Directive did not itself create a single European meteorological exchange standard.

 That role belongs primarily to WIS 2.0, the World Meteorological Organization’s modern framework for making meteorological data discoverable and accessible through web-based services, notifications, and interoperable metadata.
-In Europe, EUMETNET’s FEMDI / MeteoGate work aligns with WIS 2.0 principles and helps national services make data easier to discover and access while also supporting compliance with both the WMO Unified Data Policy and the EU High-Value Dataset rules.
+In Europe, EUMETNET’s Federated European Meteo-Hydrological Data Infrastructure (FEMDI) and the MeteoGate documentation outline how work aligns with WIS 2.0 principles.
+This helps national services make data easier to discover and access while supporting compliance with the WMO Unified Data Policy and the EU High-Value Dataset rules.

 In practice, this matters because interoperable catalogues, APIs, and notification mechanisms reduce the amount of country-specific plumbing needed to work with near real-time observations.
-Rather than treating the directive as the birth of these standards, it is more accurate to say that the directive increased the pressure and incentive to adopt interoperable, web-based delivery models.
+Rather than treating the directive as the origin of these standards, it is more accurate to say that its publication requirements are consistent with the wider move toward interoperable, web-based delivery.

 This interoperability is showcased in the EuroMeteo Explorer, which leverages the MeteoGate platform to aggregate WIS 2.0-aligned observation feeds, providing a live, continent-wide view of Europe’s weather as it happens.